0xjessel/earthquake-bot/README.md

 `fetch_and_post_earthquake.py` is run via a cron job on Dreamhost that is scheduled to run every 5 minutes.

 `fetch_new_earthquakes()` gets the latest data from the USGS API.
 I use Oakland, CA as the lat/long coordinates and use a ~277 mile radius to fetch earthquakes that happened in the last 5 minutes within that circle.
+Report all earthquakes that happen with a 100 mile radius, M4.5+ only for earthquakes between 100-277 miles away.

 `post_to_threads()` takes the earthquake data and calls the threads API to publish a post.
 I include the USGS link to the earthquake details plus a google maps link to the coordinates of the earthquake epicenter.